 How can Voices be a place for critical discourse if certain opinions aren’t allowed?
 Are y’all really being as inclusive as you say you are?

 Voices is a place for well-researched, exhaustive news and opinions.
 Voices publishes a wide-range of opinions and news and does not discriminate on any basis.
-Our publication does not tolerate racism, sexism, classism, ableism, homophobia, transphobia, Islamophobia, Antisemitism, nor does any reliable news source in this country, especially in the wake of Charlottesville.
+Our publication does not tolerate racism, sexism, classism, ableism, homophobia, transphobia, Islamophobia, anti-Semitism.
 We do not pretend these views don’t exist, but we also do not normalize them.
-Being “unbiased” in situations of human injustices is being complicit, often, in the murder of black lives, brown lives, trans lives, and the oppression and murder of other groups, as well.
-We will discuss multiple perspectives, but will not do so in a way that demonizes or misrepresents marginalized students, and do not tolerate unabashed, baseless ignorance as a mere “side,” or traditional conservative/liberal polarization .
+Being “unbiased” in situations of human injustices is being complicit, often, in the murder and further marginalization of Black, Indigenous, and trans people, and the oppression of all those at the margins.
+We will discuss multiple perspectives, but will not do so in a way that demonizes or misrepresents marginalized people, and do not tolerate unabashed, baseless ignorance as a mere “side,” of traditional conservative/liberal polarization.
 Voices takes its credibility very seriously.
 We have, in our Perspectives section, concrete policy of what makes a piece racist and/or oppressive in nature, and what being well-researched means for any topic.
 On any side of the spectrum, Voices will hold Perspectives writers accountable.
 These overarching views of society are ample and will still be acknowledged and discussed by the community—but will not exist impartially in its op-ed section.
 Publication of a Perspectives piece is not an endorsement of that opinion.